Blacksuan19/website/_posts/2019-10-05-how-to-set-up-nvim.md

 In my last post i went over my history of editors and the good, the bad and the ugly about finally switching to vim, now its time to talk more about dem configs boi.
-My configs are a heavily modified version from [Optixal's Neovim Init.vim](https://github.com/Optixal/neovim-init.vim), i have replaced some of the plugs and added my own bindings and autocompletion plugins.
+My configs are a heavily modified version from [Optixal's Neovim Init.vim](https://github.com/Optixal/neovim-init.vim), i have replaced some of the plugs and added my own bindings and auto completion plugins.

 #### Plugin Management
 for plugins i left vim-plug as it is because well its great, gets the job done